mikeknep/website/_posts/2022-02-13-distributing-terraform-resources.md

 This can be either beneficial (you could "workspace by" environment to apply dev first, then staging, then production) or tedious (confirming all workspaces are in the same state becomes a pain as their number increases and you have to continually run `terraform workspace select x && terraform plan`).

-### Terraforming Terraform
+### Approach 2: Terraforming Terraform

 Another approach to this problem is to generate Terraform code programmatically.
-When our team began considering this, our first question was what language should we use, and we quickly landed on a neat idea: what if we used Terraform itself to generate more Terraform code?
+When our team began considering this and determining what language to use, and we quickly landed on a neat idea: what if we used Terraform itself to generate more Terraform code?
 As an infrastructure-focused team of polyglots with very different backgrounds, the idea of maintaining a minimal "stack footprint" centered on Terraform was appealing.

 The implementation details are for another blog post, but suffice to say by using the [local_file resource](https://registry.terraform.io/providers/hashicorp/local/latest/docs/resources/file), the [templatefile function](https://www.terraform.io/language/functions/templatefile), and built-in looping constructs, we defined a `generated_file` module that, given a **template** of Terraform code and a **collection** of values to fill into that template, produces a valid Terraform file with a bunch of nearly-duplicative-but-slightly-different elements.
 For example: